Cherchez la femme

-Headlines and swimwear, headscarves and demonstrations, fashion shows and papal audiences – how much religiosity secular societies can tolerate was explored in this exhibition.
+Headlines and swimwear, headscarves and demonstrations, fashion shows and papal audiences – how much religiosity secular societies can tolerate is shown in our current exhibition.
 In the 1950s and 1960s, style icons like Grace Kelly wore the headscarf as a fashion accessory.
 Today, religious context is the main reason why women cover their hair.
 These traditions go back to ancient times, when status and fashion determined which women were veiled.
 Hair was still regarded as too intimate to be shown publicly for many cultures.

 Today, women in Judaism and Islam find new ways to combine their religious traditions with a modern lifestyle.
 Conflicts in masculine societies are inevitable; the boundaries of what is acceptable are under constant negotiation.